FIA aware of new radio messages

 Masi replies: "Toto, it's called a motor race, OK?"

-The radio transmissions are not new - they were on a video released by Formula 1 on 16 December, four days after the race - but they appear to have missed general circulation in the storm that followed.
+The radio transmissions are not new - they were on a video released by Formula 1 on 16 December, four days after the race - but the one from Wheatley appears to have missed general circulation in the storm that followed.

 Their emergence into the public arena - they were trending on Twitter on Wednesday with the hashtag #F1xed - has come days before the FIA is due to reveal the outcome of its inquiry into Abu Dhabi to a meeting of the F1 Commission next Monday.